Discrimination against autistic people: United States

-In the United States, people with disabilities are victims of violent crime three times as often as people without disabilities.
+In the United States, disabled people are victims of violent crime three times as often as non-disabled people.
 The Bureau of Justice Statistics does not report separately on autistic victims, but it does note that the victimization rate is especially high among those whose disabilities are cognitive.
 A small-sample study of Americans and Canadians found that autistic adults face a greater risk of sexual victimization than their peers.
 Autistic respondents were more than twice as likely to say they had been the victim of rape and over three times as likely to report unwanted sexual contact.
 In 2018, a large scale study found that autistic girls were almost three times more likely to be a victim of sexual abuse compared to non-autistic girls.

 Discrimination in media and culture

 Representation of autistic people in media has perpetuated myths about autism, including characterizing autism as shameful and burdensome for family members, advertising fake cures for autism, and publicizing the long-disproven arguments surrounding vaccines and autism.
-These myths are perpetuated in mass media as well as news media and social media.
+These myths are perpetuated in mass media, news media, and social media.
 Stigmatization of autism can also be perpetuated by advertising from autism conversion organizations, such as Autism Speaks' advertising wherein Alison Singer describes having considered murder-suicide in front of her autistic daughter or the NYU Child Study Center's advertisements where autism is personified as a kidnapper holding children for ransom.

 Moreover, stimming in autistic people, which is often more intense than in non-autistic people, is frequently referred to as "distracting".
 Conversational tones and behaviors seen in many autistic people are often described as "rude".
-Stimming specifically is often targeted in therapies such as applied behavior analysis, despite the fact that it is vital to self regulation.
+Stimming specifically is often targeted in therapies such as applied behavior analysis, even though it is vital to self regulation.